Shaken Dynamics on the 3-D Cubic Lattice: Introduction

-It is very reasonable to assume the existence of a curve $J_c(q)$ between these two functions for which we provide a simple numerical estimation obtained by simulating the shaken dynamics with different values of $q$.
+Further we provide a numerical estimate for $J_c(q)$.
 We see that our estimates for $J_c(0)$, $J_c(J)$ and $J_c(\infty)$ are, respectively, in good agreement with the critical temperature of the Ising model on the hexagonal lattice and the numerical estimates available for the critical temperature of the Ising model on the tetrahedral and the cubic lattice.
 This suggests that the numerically determined critical curve should be not too far apart from the ``real'' one.
 Moreover we study numerically the critical exponents for the magnetic susceptibility as a function of the self interaction $q$ and provide some evidence that the system retains its three dimensional structure as long as $q > 0$ whereas it becomes two dimensional when $q = 0$.
-In other words our model is able to capture the dimesional transition at $q=0$.
+In other words our model is able to capture the dimensional transition at $q=0$.

 In the next section we define the lattice spin model and the shaken dynamics, we describe the first properties of the model, and highlight its relation with the alternate dynamics on the tetrahedral lattice.
 Further we state our main results.
 Section 3 is devoted to the proofs.
 Finally, in section 4 we present our numerical findings concerning the critical curve and discuss the behavior of the critical exponents.